fullstacks-academy/mob-review-6/README.md

 # For Start

-step 1:
-     Create a File .env in Path or Main Root and set your configs {DB_ADDRESS, SERVER_PORT, JWT_KEY}.
+1. Create a File .env in Path or Main Root and set your configs {DB_ADDRESS, SERVER_PORT, JWT_KEY}.

-step 2: Build the TypeScript project (compile to JavaScript) =>
+2. Build the TypeScript project (compile to JavaScript) =>
     ```sh
      npm run build
      ```

-step 3: Start the app in development mode.
+3. Start the app in development mode.
  ```sh
   npm run dev
   ```